jeishu/zombie-parent/README.md

 ## User-Story

-AS AN exhausted, brain-dead parent, I WANT to keep track of my child’s naps, SO THAT I can discover, share, and reinforce rhythms.
+AS A fatigued parent or child caretaker
+I WANT a simple tracking tool to help me find and reinforce infant bio-rhythms SO THAT I can give child care that encourages consistent and predictable cycles of sleeping, feeding, and waste elimination.

 ## Features